slideflow/slideflow/docs-source/source/workbench.rst

 slideflow.workbench
 =====================

 This module contains the Workbench visualization tool.
+See :ref:`workbench` for more information.

 .. automodule:: slideflow.workbench
    :members: